If you are an academic author, you have likely transferred away some or all of your rights to your works during the publication process.

-To assist you in making your scholarship available broadly, our office has prepared a form letter (Word doc), based on the second template in Crafting a Reversion Letter (PDF).
-It is intended for a very specific use.
-It is for scholarly authors (and their heirs) who:
+To assist you in making your scholarship available broadly, our office has prepared a Rights Reversion Form Letter.
+It is intended for a very specific use by scholarly authors (and their heirs) who:

-Deposit a copy of the work in their institutional repository and/or
+- deposit a copy of the work in their institutional repository, or

 This letter is necessarily generic.
 We recommend customizing it with specific details to make it more persuasive to a particular addressee.